St Ann Street Medical practice

 St Ann Street surgery :Directions to car park from Exeter Street Roundabout.

 Take first right into Carmelite Way.Take first left into Friary Lane.
-Take second right into Blackfriar's way ,this is under an arch way of flats,follow the road to the end.Looks like you have come to a dead end as wooden gates wil be in front of you .Turn right and then you will see 2 steel gates on your left ,thats the surgery car park.
+Take second right into Blackfriar's way ,this is under an arch way of flats,follow the road to the end.Looks like you have come to a dead end as wooden gates will be in front of you .Turn right go right to the end of and then you will see 2 steel gates to your left ,thats the surgery car park.

 Porton Surgery : Car park for patients is on the front of the surgery building on the corner of Winterslow Road.